User Commands lftp(1)

 Alias for `wait'.

-List files in the directory (current directory by default)
+List files in the directory (current directory by default) recursively.
+This can help with

-port.
+servers lacking ls -R support.
 You can redirect output of this command.
+Options:

 ftpcopy